-- 67. In addition to having well-established and updated policies, insurers should have internal controls in place to ensure that those policies are observed.
-Each policy should also describe who in the group (or insurance legal entity) is responsible for making sure it is actually implemented.
-According to ICP 8, the compliance function may be responsible for this.
+- 70. In addition to having well-established and updated policies, insurers should have internal controls in place to ensure that those policies are observed.
+Each policy should also describe who in the group (or insurance legal entity) is responsible for making sure the policy is appropriately designed, implemented and monitored. - 71.
 Furthermore, the compliance function can also have a role in verifying that the group or the insurance legal entities respect the internal policies.
 The compliance function at the head of the group should check that the group has adopted all policies required by regulation.
-Likewise, the compliance functions of the insurance legal entities should verify that the insurance legal entities established policies in accordance with the local regulation and the group policies (especially in a more centralised model). - 68.
+Likewise, the compliance functions of the insurance legal entities should verify that the insurance legal entities established policies in accordance with the local regulation and the group policies (especially in a more centralised model). - 72.
 To assess how the insurer monitors compliance with its internal policies, supervisors at both group-wide and insurance legal entity level should discuss these policies at least annually with the internal audit function for the group and the insurance legal entities within the group.
-In doing so, the group-wide supervisor should: - ask for the group internal audit plan and verify that the group policies are included in this plan; - review the group internal audit reports to check for issues related to group policies and to verify that the group internal audit function effectively controls the observance of the group policies. - ask for the group compliance plan and report and check that group internal policies are taken into account.
+In doing so, the group-wide supervisor should: - ask for the group internal audit plan and verify that the group policies are included in this plan; - review the group internal audit reports to check for issues related to group policies and to verify that the group internal audit function effectively controls the observance of the group policies; and - ask for the group compliance plan and report and check that group internal policies are taken into account.